pointfreeco/swift-case-paths/README.md

 }
 ```

 Since Swift 5.2, key path expressions can be passed directly to methods like `map`.
-By default, the
+Case pathable
-`@CasePathable` macro defines getter properties that can be invoked using key path expressions
+enums that are annotated with dynamic member lookup enable property access and key path expressions
-passed to methods like `compactMap`:
+for each case.

 ```swift
 users.map(\.name)